Best Honey for Acne

 Quick Answer

-Manuka honey (UMF 10-15+) is the most effective honey for acne due to its clinically validated antibacterial activity against C. acnes bacteria.
-Thyme honey offers an alternative antimicrobial pathway with strong biofilm-disrupting thymol compounds.
-Both work by killing acne bacteria AND reducing the inflammatory redness and swelling.
-Use as a 15-20 minute face mask 2-3 times per week alongside your regular acne treatment.
+Manuka honey (UMF 10-15+) is the most effective honey for acne — its MGO provides clinically validated antibacterial activity against C. acnes bacteria, comparable to 10% benzoyl peroxide in a 2016 RCT.
+Thyme honey offers an alternative pathway via biofilm-disrupting thymol and carvacrol compounds.
+Buckwheat reduces post-acne scarring and hyperpigmentation through its high antioxidant content (3-9x more than light honeys).
+Heather honey soothes persistent inflammation.
+Raw wildflower honey is the everyday budget option with broad-spectrum H2O2 antibacterial activity via glucose oxidase.
+Use any as a 15-20 minute face mask 2-3 times per week alongside your regular acne treatment.

 What to Look For